 (c) state the particulars, prescribed by the regulations, of the appointment or cessation of appointment.

-Penalty: a fine of $2 000.

-235. Annual report to be lodged with Registrar

-(1) For the purposes of subsection (2) the required period is —

-(a) 28 days after the annual general meeting of the co-operative; or

-(b) if the annual general meeting of the co-operative is not held within the period stated in section 190(3)(a), 28 days after the end of that period.

-(2) A co-operative must lodge with the Registrar, within the required period in each year, an annual report containing the following —

-(a) a notice in the form approved by the Registrar listing the secretary, the directors and the chief executive officers of the co-operative and of each subsidiary of the co-operative, as at the date that the annual report is lodged with the Registrar;

-(b) if the co-operative is required under section 225 to prepare a financial report for its most recently ended financial year, a copy of the financial report;

-(c) a copy of the financial statements of each subsidiary of the co-operative in relation to the most recently ended financial year of the subsidiary, or a copy of the consolidated financial statements for all subsidiaries of the co-operative in relation to the most recently ended financial year of the subsidiaries;

-(d) a copy of any report by the auditors or directors of the co-operative or subsidiary —

-(i) prepared under section 225(2); or

-(ii) on a financial report referred to in paragraph (b) or a financial statement referred to in paragraph (c);

-(e) other particulars prescribed by the regulations.

-Penalty: a fine of $2 000.
+(3) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (1) that any event occurred by accident.

+[Section 234 amended by No. 7 of 2016 s.
+76.]

+[235.
+Deleted by No. 7 of 2016 s.
+77.]

 236. List of members to be provided at request of Registrar

-A co-operative must, at the written request of the Registrar, send to the Registrar, within the time and in the way that the Registrar specifies, a full list of the members of the co-operative and of each subsidiary of the co-operative, together with the particulars with regard to those members that the Registrar specifies in the request.
+(1) A co-operative must, at the written request of the Registrar, send to the Registrar, within the time and in the way that the Registrar specifies, a full list of the members of the co-operative and of each subsidiary of the co-operative, together with the particulars with regard to those members that the Registrar specifies in the request.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

+(2) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (1) that any event occurred by accident.

+[Section 236 amended by No. 7 of 2016 s.
+78 and 200.]

 237. Special return to be given at request of Registrar

 (1) The Registrar may, by direction in writing, require a co-operative to give to the Registrar a special return in the form, within the time, and relating to the subject matter, specified by the Registrar.